 If you’re a drinks brand looking for guidance please see here for our specific Coronavirus (COVID-19) blog post including a downloadable guide.

-On Trade, Hospitality, Pub, Bar & Restaurant marketing industry during Coronavirus (COVID-19) isolation
+On Trade, Hospitality, Pub, Bar & Restaurant marketing advice during Coronavirus (COVID-19) isolation

 First and foremost, most governments are advising for people to avoid social venues such as pubs, bars, restaurants and theatres.
 Whilst difficult to digest, we at YesMore strongly recommend following government advice and as such have developed some guidance for what do do whilst closed.